On this dayJun 16, 1944

 Fourteen-Year-Old George Stinney Executed in South Carolina

-On June 16, 1944, George Stinney Jr., a ninety-pound, black, fourteen-year-old boy, was executed in the electric chair in Columbia, South Carolina.
+On June 16, 1944, George Stinney Jr., a 90-pound, Black, 14-year-old boy, was executed in the electric chair in Columbia, South Carolina.
 Three months earlier, on March 24, George and his sister were playing in their yard when two young white girls briefly approached and asked where they could find flowers.
 Hours later, the girls failed to return home and a search party was organized to find them.
 George joined the search party and casually mentioned to a bystander that he had seen the girls earlier.
 The following morning, their dead bodies were found in a shallow ditch.

 On April 24, George Stinney faced a sham trial virtually alone.
 No African Americans were allowed inside the courthouse and his court-appointed attorney, a tax lawyer with political aspirations, failed to call a single witness.
 The prosecution presented the sheriff's testimony regarding George's alleged confession as the only evidence of his guilt.
-An all-white jury deliberated for ten minutes before convicting George Stinney of rape and murder, and the judge promptly sentenced the fourteen-year-old to death.
-Despite appeals from black advocacy groups, Governor Olin Johnston refused to intervene.
-George Stinney remains the youngest person executed in the United States in the twentieth century.
+An all-white jury deliberated for 10 minutes before convicting George Stinney of rape and murder, and the judge promptly sentenced the 14-year-old to death.
+Despite appeals from Black advocacy groups, Governor Olin Johnston refused to intervene.
+George Stinney remains the youngest person executed in the U.S. in the 20th century.